 South Sudan’s government and legislature, which lack electoral legitimacy, are unable to exercise control over the national territory.

-A clique of ethnic Dinka leaders surround Kiir and exert undue influence on decision-making processes.
-The UN Security Council has accused the group, known as the Jieng Council of Elders, of deliberately sabotaging the peace deal and stirring up ethnic hatred.
+A clique of Dinka leaders surround Kiir and exert undue influence on decision-making.
+The UN Security Council has accused the group of deliberately sabotaging peacemaking efforts and stirring up ethnic hatred.

 C2.
 Are safeguards against official corruption strong and effective?
 0 / 4

 Corruption is pervasive among political and military leaders.
-The state’s resources, including the oil revenues upon which South Sudan’s economy depends, are concentrated among an SPLM/A elite associated with Kiir.
+The state’s resources, including its oil revenues, are concentrated among an elite associated with the president.
 Military commanders have gained enormous wealth through corrupt procurement deals.
-In September 2017, the U.S. Department of the Treasury froze the assets of three officials linked to Kiir, accusing them of orchestrating the ongoing violence and “enriching themselves at the expense of the South Sudanese people.”
-They included Paul Malong, the SPLA chief of staff until he was fired in May 2017.
-Shortly after his dismissal, he was detained near Juba and found to be carrying currency worth millions of dollars that was allegedly stolen from the SPLA treasury.
+President Kiir has facilitated corruption by appointing officials who were previously accused of embezzlement.
+In 2017, the US Department of the Treasury froze the assets of three officials linked to Kiir, accusing them of orchestrating violence and “enriching themselves at the expense of the South Sudanese people.”

 C3.
 Does the government operate with openness and transparency?
 0 / 4

 Under the interim constitution, citizens have the right to access public information and records held by state entities.
-These rights are not respected in practice by the government, which is hostile to scrutiny and lacks the bureaucratic capacity to perform its functions, particularly in the midst of a civil war.
+These rights are not respected in practice by the government, which is hostile to scrutiny and lacks the capacity to perform its functions.

 ADDITIONAL DISCRETIONARY POLITICAL RIGHTS QUESTION